Say ‘Yes’ to Pain Management and ‘No’ to FBSS

 There are many other causes for FBSS like

-The common symptoms of FBSS which people suffer from include spasms, restricted mobility, persistent pain in the back, neck and legs, anxiety, depression and many others.
+The common symptoms of FBSS that people suffer from include spasms, restricted mobility, persistent pain in the back, neck, and legs, anxiety, depression, and many others.

 Without the right diagnosis, no successful treatment is possible.
 If a person is suffering from FBSS, the correct source of pain needs to be diagnosed.
 The diagnosis for treating someone with FBSS starts with a clinical evaluation that your back doctor in OKC can perform.
 This evaluation includes a physical examination and a medical history.
-Neurovascular and musculoskeletal exams, in addition to a general examination are done in the process to eliminate those causes apart from FBSS.
-Other tests may include MRI, x-rays, CT scans to evaluate nerve compression or similar disc diseases and eliminate tumor and infection.
+Neurovascular and musculoskeletal exams, in addition to a general examination, are done in the process to eliminate those causes apart from FBSS.
+Other tests may include MRI, x-rays, and CT scans to evaluate nerve compression or similar disc diseases and eliminate tumors and infections.
 Another diagnostic process is Electromyography which determines muscle health and nerve cells.

 About the Treatment